-If you wish to contact participants in a particular timeslot for any reason, you may click on the Contact link that will appear next to each participant's name (or ID code) to contact an individual participant.
+If you wish to contact participants in a particular timeslot for any reason, you may click on the Contact link that will appear next to each participant's name or ID code, to contact an individual participant.
 To email the group of participants for a particular timeslot, click the Contact All Participants choice at the bottom of the Modify Timeslot page for that timeslot.

 You will be taken to a page where you can fill out a message that the system will send to the selected participants.
 The message is auto-filled with some basic information about the study, so participants are aware of which study you are referring to.
 You may remove this information if desired.
+If you include the text %FIRST_NAME%, %LAST_NAME%, or %USERNAME% in the email text, the system will substitute it with the recipient's first name, last name, or username.
+Note this text must be in upper case and surrounded by % symbols.

 You may choose to receive a copy of the email that you send.